-- EDU 319 Literature for Children and Youth 3 credits - EDU 332 Language and Literacy (K-3) 3 credits - EDU 338 Reading and Language Arts (3-6) 3 credits - EDU 342 Math in the Elementary School 3 credits - EDU 325 Foundations for Teaching Social Studies 3 credits - EDU 365 Fine Arts in the Classroom - SPD 301 Building Collaboration in the General Education Classroom (Inclusion) 3 credits - SPD 302 Learners with Mild Disabilities: Theory & Application in the General Ed.
-Class 3 credits - SPD 303 Assessment Methods and Individual Education Planning for - Students with Disabilities 3 credits - SPD 305 Multisensory Teaching of Reading to Students with Disabilities 3 credits - SPD 314 Differentiating Instruction for Learners with Special Needs 3 credits - SPD 320 Math for Special Learners - A grade of "3.0" or above is required for all Professional, Pedagogical and Special Education (EDU and SPD) courses. - Must be formally admitted to the Teacher Education Program
+EDU 319 Literature for Children and Youth 3 credits

+EDU 332 Language and Literacy (K-3) 3 credits

+EDU 338 Reading and Language Arts (3-6) 3 credits

+EDU 342 Math in the Elementary School 3 credits

+EDU 325 Foundations for Teaching Social Studies 3 credits

+EDU 365 Fine Arts in the Classroom

+SPD 301 Building Collaboration in the General Education Classroom (Inclusion) 3 credits

+SPD 302 Learners with Mild Disabilities: Theory & Application in the General Ed.
+Class 3 credits

+SPD 303 Assessment Methods and Individual Education Planning for

+Students with Disabilities 3 credits

+SPD 305 Multisensory Teaching of Reading to Students with Disabilities 3 credits

+SPD 314 Differentiating Instruction for Learners with Special Needs 3 credits

+SPD 320 Math for Special Learners

+A grade of "3.0" or above is required for all Professional, Pedagogical and Special Education (EDU and SPD) courses.

+Must be formally admitted to the Teacher Education Program

+Special Education Majors must complete and pass the Education Licensure Tests: Foundations of Reading and General Curriculum prior to student teaching.

+Special Education Majors must complete and pass the Praxis II Special Education: Core Knowledge and Applications Test (5354) or Special Education: Core Knowledge and Mild to Moderate Applications, Interactive Practice Test (5543) before applying for licensure.

-An Academic Concentration is required in one of the following four subject areas relevant to the K-12 classroom: 24 Credit Hours (or 12 hours in content area and passing scores on the Praxis II content area tests).
+An Academic Exploration is required in each of the following four subject areas relevant to the K-12 classroom.
+Students may seek an add-on licensure with their initial application with 24 Credit Hours in a specific content area or with passing scores on the Praxis II content area tests.
 Special Education Majors must also have passing scores on the Pearson Foundations of Reading and General Curriculum Tests.
+Students should consult their advisors for guidance.

 - English/Language Arts

 - Mathematics

 - Science

-- Social Studies
+- Social Studies/History